 - It's the best marketing tool.
 Creatives who share their knowledge get far more attention than those who just make great work.

 - You're creating something useful for other people.

 - You're presenting yourself as an expert on the subject.

-4. Write a bunch of blog posts
+4. Write a bunch of articles

 If you don't have a blog, it's time to start one.
 If you do, use this time to write even more than you usually do.

 Start with writing a list of topics you're familiar with, and can write or talk about.
 It doesn't matter if someone else is already writing about these topics.
 You have a unique experience, and therefore are able to write from a unique viewpoint.
-Feel free to check out what others are writing about and see what topics are popular, and what you can expand on.
+Feel free to check out what others are writing about and see which topics are popular, and what you can expand on.